 - Your hormone levels will fall within a range, indicated on your bloodwork panel.

-- If the results come back within the “normal” range you will want to compare your numbers within the ranges.
+- If the results come back within the “normal” range, you will want to compare your numbers within the ranges.
 A number on the higher or lower end of the normal range will be cast as “normal” by your OBGYN, but that number is still the reason you’re experiencing health issues.
-It means it is not out of range enough to alarm the OBGYN and trigger a medication prescripton, but you will be symptomatic regardless.
+It means it is not out of range enough to alarm the OBGYN and trigger a medication prescription, but you will be symptomatic regardless.
 The good news is that you can do something now, before you cross that threshold into “abnormal,” to avoid worsened symptoms and to avoid having to use drugs or devices with side effects.

 Three questions to ask your doctor in the most common scenarios: